-This profile was prepared when Marian Chwastniewski was elected to the Ashoka Fellowship in 2006.
+This description of Marian Chwastniewski's work was prepared when Marian Chwastniewski was elected to the Ashoka Fellowship in 2006.

 The New Idea